hsu-aut/IndustrialStandard-ODP-PackML/README.md

 The latter two connect transition with states.
 While `hasSourceState` always connects a transition with its source state, `hasTargetState` connects transitions with their target state.
 Two of these four transitions may be considered "syntactical sugar", as `hasOutgoingTransition` is the inverse of `hasSourceState` and `hasIncomingTransition` is the inverse of `hasTargetState`.

+Please see the file `ISA88-Example.ttl` for one complete ISA 88 state machine.
+You might think that this is a very verbose state machine for a coffee machine.
+This state machine was purposefully modeled to show a full state machine.
+Note that ISA 88 defines different so-called control "modes" that allow modeling less verbose state machines (e.g. for manual mode).
+See [1] for more information.

 <p align="center">
     <img width="80%" src="./pictures/ISA88_ClassDiagram.png?raw=true"><br>
 Figure 1: Class diagram showing all classes and object properties of the ISA 88 ODP